 Foods that cause bloating often vary from one person to the next.
 A food that leaves one person feeling uncomfortably bloated might have no affect on someone else.
 That’s simply because everyone’s body is different in one way or another—so our bodies respond in unique ways to the food we eat.

-That being said, there are a number of foods that are thought to contribute to bloating in people with some food intolerances, sensitivities, and other conditions.
+That being said, there are a number of foods that are thought to contribute to uncomfortable bloating in people with some food intolerances, sensitivities, and other conditions.
 You’ll find several of these foods listed below; if you often experience symptoms like gas and bloating after eating, see if any of these are frequently part of your meals.

 Eating wheat products might trigger bloating—even if you don’t have celiac disease (an autoimmune condition associated with damage to the small intestine when gluten is consumed).
 That’s because gluten (which is a protein found in grains like wheat, barley and rye) might cause symptoms in people who don’t test positive for celiac disease, but who do have non-celiac gluten sensitivity (NCGS).
 Though this condition is not fully understood, other intestinal symptoms of non-celiac gluten sensitivity may include abdominal pain and diarrhea.

 Fortunately, if you have non-celiac gluten sensitivity, you can still enjoy delicious meals—whether you’re into pasta, bread, cookies, or other foods that traditionally have gluten-containing ingredients.
 Just shop around for gluten-free versions of foods like these; you’ll probably find plenty of tasty options that may also help limit your abdominal discomfort.

 Like wheat, both rye and barley also contain gluten—so people with non-celiac gluten sensitivity (as well as celiac disease) may experience symptoms like abdominal bloating after eating these foods.